1888–89 American Cup

 The 1889 American Cup was the fifth edition of the soccer tournament organized by the American Football Association.
 The Fall River Rovers won their second consecutive title by defeating the Newark Caledonians in the final.

 Participants

 Newcomers to the tournament were the Paterson Rangers and Trenton Rovers.
 Absent was the Ansonia team while New York was defunct and the Kearny Rangers had amalgamated with ONT.

-New Jersey- Trenton, Trenton Rovers, Paterson, Paterson Rangers, Clark O.N.T., Alma, Tiffany Rovers, and, Newark Caledonian.

-New York- Thistles and Amateur League.

-New England- Fall River Olympics, Providence Athletics, Pawtucket Free Wanderers, Fall River Rovers, Fall River East Ends.

 First round

 The Fall River Olympics drew a first round bye.
 The first game between the Almas and Paterson was not completed due to the ball bursting early in the second half.
 Paterson refused to continue so Alma claimed the contest.
 However, after a meeting of the delegates it was decided that the game should be replayed because the game had started without a referee in the first place.
 Clark ONT was awarded their replay match as a result of Trenton Rovers failure to appear.

-Providence: GK Bailey, DF G.Clegg, McDonald, MF Davina, Cook, Start, FW Thorney, Cook, Axon, Brennan, Healabourn.

-Pawtucket: GK Watmouth, DF H.Stuart, A.Love, MF J.Dalton, F.Finn, D.Smith, FW Hardy, Mullarkey, Murray, Sandilands, Fd.Lennox.